dthusian/k2se/doc/bus/index.md

 Gaps in the bus are already at least two tiles wide, so a big power pole can fit in that space.

+> 1.5: Leave space for roboports.

+Leave a 4-wide gap between some belts to allow for

 ## 2: Production Design

 > 2.1: Keep at least 4 tiles of spacing between the bus and adjacent production areas